orbeon/orbeon-forms-doc/form-runner/api/persistence/crud.md

 ## Basics

-When using `GET`, `PUT` and `DELETE` to deal with resources, the body of HTTP requests just contains the resource to handle.
+When using `GET` and `PUT` to deal with resources, the body of HTTP requests contains the resource to handle.

 - `GET`
     - The request body is empty and response body contains resource.